 1. Remove the bamboo cover and machine wash (the cover) on a gentle cycle using warm water

 When washing a bamboo pillow or cover, never use water that is too hot or cold, or else either one can get ruined.
-Always wash gently in warm water to prevent any falling apart from happening.
+Always wash gently in warm water to prevent damage.

 2. Hand wash the memory foam pillow